atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Access the AWS SSO service:

-1. Sign in to the AWS SSO URL for your environment using the AWS Control Tower Administrator.
+1. Sign in to the AWS SSO URL for your environment using the AWS Control Tower Administrator user.
 2. Select the AWS master account.
 3. Select `Management console` associated with the `AWSAdministratorAccess` role.
 4. Navigate to `AWS SSO`.